redomeire/frontend-bcc-instantpass/README.md

 ## :love_letter: Invitation Letter

 Hello everyone, we are from the Frontend (FE) department hold a Free Pass route for those of you who want to enter the FE department.
-There are 2 ways to pass this path, the first is to complete the submission challenge listed below (according to your interests).
+There are 2 ways to pass this path, the first is to complete one of the submission challenge listed below (Web/Multi Platform).
 Another way is to do a pull request (PR) on the BCC design system project which is found in the following [link](https://github.com/bccfilkom/designsystem)

 ## :star::computer: Challenge (Web)